 A good customer retention rate depends on each industry.
 What may be a good rate for a software service provider may not be the case for an accounting firm.
-For instance, if you are a retail store you may not have repeat purchases when compared to a media industry.
+For instance, if you are a retail store you may not have repeat purchases when compared to the media industry.

 What are Some Customer Retention Examples?